• Limited Companies

 Our review of Crunch Accounting

 If you need bare bones invoicing software with a few bookkeeping tools, then Crunch might be a good starting point for you.
-Feature-wise though, Crunch simply doesn’t measure up to other providers, so small business owners are likely to outgrow it fairly quickly.
+Feature-wise, Crunch simply doesn’t have the same range of tools which are available from other providers, so some small business owners are likely to outgrow it fairly quickly.

 Whilst the pages do load quickly, the software does lack some of the most basic features that users might expect from bookkeeping these days.
 This lack of functionality also means that any time saved on with fast page load times is more than taken up by time-consuming data entry, or finding workarounds to tasks which other software providers have dedicated features for.

-The lack of software support is the other huge drawback.
+The lack of software support is the other huge drawback according to some user reviews.
 If you have questions, you’ll either need to find answers in the community forum, or start paying for accounting services so you can talk to a real-life person for help.

 Review breakdown